Caerwen Martin : Associate Artist

 Artist website: http://silosq.com

-Caerwen Martin is a composer of 23 years experience.
 She is the recipient of the inaugural Catherine Mary Sullivan Scholarship for excellence in composition, the Orloff Family Charitable Trust Scholarship, the Sir John T Reid Bursary Fund and the Atheneaum Ensemble Prize.
 She has worked for large and small ensembles, dance, theatre, opera and film.

-Caerwen has composed for and released several albums: This is where life leads us (a compilation of works from her film scores), After the Dark and Clouds (Silo String Quartet), The Traveller, a commissioned work for nonet, What We Talk About… (Silo String Quartet) and The Beauty of Now.
+She has composed for and released several albums: This is where life leads us (a compilation of works from her film scores), After the Dark and Clouds (Silo String Quartet), The Traveller, a commissioned work for nonet, What We Talk About… (Silo String Quartet) and The Beauty of Now.
 Her works also appear on CDs released by Arcko Symponic Ensemble, Ruth Roshan, Naked Raven and Collision Theory.

-Caerwen has composed four film scores.
-The Australian feature film lost and found, the art film Reception by James Geurts, screened at the Adelaide Biennale, Artesian - an opera commissioned by James Geurts and made into an art film with the support of the AFI, and Love Box, which won an award for best film in Romania, and One For Sorrow, an animation by Bec Readhead.
+Caerwen has composed four film scores: the Australian feature film lost and found, the art film Reception by James Geurts, screened at the Adelaide Biennale, Artesian - an opera commissioned by James Geurts and made into an art film with the support of the AFI, and Love Box, which won an award for best film in Romania, and One For Sorrow, an animation by Bec Readhead.

-Caerwen works as an arranger for popular artists such as James Henry, John Butler, Way Of the Eagle, Dan Sultan, David Hobson, Kane Alexander, Owl Eyes, Emma Hewitt, Kram, Naked Raven, Paul Snowden, Maria Forde, Dan Brodie, Sam Lawrence and Sophie Koh.
+Caerwen Martin works as an arranger for popular artists such as James Henry, John Butler, Way Of the Eagle, Dan Sultan, David Hobson, Kane Alexander, Owl Eyes, Emma Hewitt, Kram, Naked Raven, Paul Snowden, Maria Forde, Dan Brodie, Sam Lawrence and Sophie Koh.

 Caerwen is also a passionate educator and an ambassador for BeyondBlue.